mirainc/mira-kit/docs/README.md

   // ...
 };

-export default withMiraApp(App);
+export default withRaydiantApp(App);
 ```

-Wrapping your app in `withMiraApp` will inject these props into your app.
+Wrapping your app in `withRaydiantApp` will inject these props into your app.

 | Prop         | Type       | Definition                                                                                                                                     |
 | ------------ | ---------- | ---------------------------------------------------------------------------------------------------------------------------------------------- |